-Incense-cedar (Calocedrus decurrens) is not a true cedar from the Pinaceae family but is in the cypress (Cupressaceae) family.
+Incense-cedar (Calocedrus decurrens) is not a true cedar and is in the cypress family.
 They are shade-tolerant, slow-growing trees that develop large, irregular crowns that may almost reach the ground.
 Mature trees may have upright branches (candelabra shape), with fluted base.
 These trees are more susceptible to fire and have proliferated in forests with fire's absence.
 They occur at 2,000-6,000 feet often in mixed-conifer or hardwood-mixed conifer stands in the Sierra Nevada.
 Their range is from northern Oregon to Baja California.
 These trees are used to make wooden pencils.